 If someone you employ is experiencing vertigo from a vestibular disorder the most important thing you can do is to try to understand what the person is experiencing.
+Read more about the different symptoms and conditions and associated symptoms.
 The person has no control over their symptoms and your support could prove invaluable.

-There are several practical steps that can be taken to help the employee function as normal as possible:
+Here are some practical steps which can be undertaken to help you and the employee in the workplace.

 Access to work

 An Access to Work grant is money for practical support to help an individual do their job.
 It’s for people with a disability, health or mental health condition.
 Visit the GOV.UK website for further information.
 (External website.)

 Open plan offices or large working areas can create bad acoustic conditions which make it particularly difficult for people with a hearing loss.
 High ceilings, hard floors and surfaces all add to the reverberation of sound around the room.
 Desks next to windows, against a wall or acoustic screens all aid in cutting down the noise ‘bouncing’ around the room.
 As an effect of this concentration levels improve through less distraction.

 To improve communication the distance between you and the person with a hearing loss should only be four to six feet.
 This enables lipreading to occur alongside observations on body language and facial expressions.
 The lighting needs to be good so as not to throw a shadow across the speaker’s face.

 Your employee may be embarrassed by their condition and they need help to build confidence to ensure a normal lifestyle.
 A inappropriate comment regarding dizziness or loss of hearing may dismantle months of confidence building.
 Your employee needs to be comfortable discussing any issues.
 Ensure time at one-to-one sessions to discuss any issues and ensure you are both getting the best results.